Singles (1992 film): Shooting

 The Car Crash scene goes well.
 Today I overhear two grips having a conversation about me on the radio-mike headset.
-I hear that I look especially happy today, that I must have gotten laid last night and that after all the talky scenes it was great to get out there today and “T-bone that fuckin’ car.”
+I hear that I look especially happy today, that I must have gotten laid last night and that after all the talky scenes it was great to get out there today and "T-bone that fuckin' car."

-Post Production
+Post-production

 The film previewed disappointingly.
 Crowe persuaded Warner Bros to finance a reshoot of the scene where Steve and Linda broke up.
 This included a scene where Steve spoke on the phone to Linda.
 The film previewed better.